Student research means studies which are primarily for the purpose of obtaining an educational qualification.

 - Undergraduate and master’s students should not be submitting any new applications for individual research projects that require REC or R&D study-wide review.

-- Undergraduate and master’s students should check with the relevant NHS/HSC organisations whether any existing projects may continue, if not already communicated.
+- Undergraduate and master’s students with studies already approved should check with the relevant NHS/HSC organisations locally about whether or not their research activity may continue, if not already communicated.
 Please also see the guidance published at www.hra.nhs.uk/coronavirus.

 - Projects that support a number of students at different stages and where the chief investigator is an experienced health and/or social care researcher may still be considered (projects within an overarching programme of research).
 This position is articulated in the published UK policy framework for health and social care research (para 9.3) and the Student Research webpage on the HRA website.
 It is also included in the content of the e-learning module for sponsors and academic supervisors.
 Such projects must still ensure that they do not put unnecessary pressure on the health or social care system at a time of national emergency.
 Applicants should include with their application assurance in principle from the relevant NHS/HSC R&D offices or clinical research network that their study is able to proceed.